jmd-dk/concept/doc/tutorial/gadget.rst

 default value of :math:`x_{\text{s}} = 1.25 \Delta x`, with :math:`\Delta x`
 the cell size of the potential grid.
-The short-range force between pairs of particles separated by a distance somewhat larger than :math:`x_{\text{s}}` falls of exponentially with the distance.
+The short-range force between pairs of particles separated by a distance somewhat larger than :math:`x_{\text{s}}` falls off exponentially with the distance.
 Particle pairs with a separation :math:`|\boldsymbol{x}_i - \boldsymbol{x}_j| > x_{\text{r}}` may then be neglected, provided :math:`x_{\text{r}} \gg x_{\text{s}}`.